hku-ect/UnityOSCToolkit/README.md

 # NEW: Experimental support for Package Manager for Unity 2018.3 and higher
 You can now install this using the built-in package manager.
 You only need to perform the following steps:
   * Create your project
-  * Find the Packages/Manifest.json file
+  * Find the Packages/Manifest.json file in the root folder of your project
   * Add the scopedRegistry section to the bottom of the manifest (dont forget the , after the dependencies })
 <pre>
  {